sonos/torch-to-nnef/docs/index.md

 This package keeps minimal dependencies (to allow easy integration in other project).

-We support officially PyTorch >= 1.9.0 with tract last 2 major releases patched (>= 0.20.22 to date) over Linux and MacOS systems.
+### Support

-!!! info
+We support officially PyTorch >= 1.10.0 with tract last 2 major releases patched (>= 0.20.22 to date) over Linux and MacOS systems and maintain/test packages for Python versions that are [not end of life, nor pre-release](https://devguide.python.org/versions/).

-    As time pass, we only maintain/test Python version that are [not end of life](https://devguide.python.org/versions/), we do not recompile PyTorch or dependencies so this support evolve over time.
+As time pass, we only use pre-compiled PyTorch wheel and dependencies available on [pypi](https://pypi.org/project/torch/) so this support evolve over time.
+To obtain best  opset coverage and unlock all features, latest packages versions is best.

 ## Install